U-bolt

 A U-bolt is a bolt in the shape of the letter U with screw threads on both ends.

-U-bolts have primarily been used to support pipework, pipes through which fluids and gasses pass.
-As such, U-bolts were measured using pipe-work engineering speak.
-A U-bolt would be described by the size of pipe it was supporting.
-U-bolts are also used to hold ropes together.
+U-bolts have primarily been used to support pipework.
+Because of this, U-bolt sizes are given in pipe measurements.
+A U-bolt is described by the size of pipe it is supporting.
 For example, a 40 Nominal Bore U-bolt would be asked for by pipe work engineers, and only they would know what that meant.
 In reality, the 40 nominal bore part bears little resemblance to the size and dimensions of the U-bolt.

-The nominal bore of a pipe is actually a measurement of the inside diameter of the pipe.
-Engineers are interested in this because they design a pipe by the amount of fluid / gas it can transport.

 As U-bolts are now being used by a much wider audience to clamp any kind of tubing / round bar, then a more convenient measurement system needs to be used.

+U-bolts are used to hold rebar cages and overhead road signs.
+Research has been done into the use of novel U-bolts to improve the interface shear resistance of steel-concrete composite beams.

 Four elements uniquely define any U-bolt: